-AUDITORS' REMUNERATION
+AUDITOR'S REMUNERATION

-During the year ended 31 December 2015, the Group has engaged its external auditors, Ernst & Young, to provide the following services and their respective fees charged are set out as follows:
+During the year ended 31 December 2016, the Group has engaged its external auditor, Ernst & Young, to provide the following services and their respective fees charged are set out as follows:

-Services rendered Fees paid/payable

-HK\$'000

-Audit services 1,420 Non-audit services (review and other services) 3,900
+Services rendered Fees paid/ payable HK\$'000 Audit services Non-audit services (review and other services) 1,200

-INTERNAL CONTROL
+INTERNAL CONTROL AND RISK MANAGEMENT

 The Board has overall responsibilities for maintaining the Group's systems of internal control and reviewing their effectiveness.
 The internal control systems of the Group are designed to provide reasonable assurance to minimize risk of failure in operational systems, and to assist in the achievement of the Group's goals.
 The systems are also structured to safeguard the Group's assets, to ensure the maintenance of proper accounting records and compliance with applicable laws, rules and regulations.
+The systems are designed to provide reasonable, but not absolute, assurance against material misstatement or loss, and to manage rather than eliminate risks of failure in the Group's operational systems and in the achievement of the Group's business objectives.
+The Group has dedicated internal audit function who reviews the effectiveness of the risk management and internal control systems from time to time in order to ensure that they meet with the dynamic and ever changing business environment.

-During the year, the Audit Committee has reviewed the Group's internal control system and considered the internal control report with the Group's executive Directors and financial controller.
+During the year, the Audit Committee has reviewed the Group's internal control system and considered the internal audit report with the Group's executive Directors and financial controller.
 The review covers all material controls, including financial, operational and compliance controls and risk management of the Group and such systems have been considered reasonably effective and adequate.